RHIT-CSSE/csse220/Homework/ArcadeGame/GitlabInstructions.md

    the directories that your existing CSSE220 repos are being checked out to
 8. Select "Import existing eclipse projects" and select next.
-9. You should see "AracadeGameGit" on the list, make sure it's checked and select next
+9. You should see "ArcadeGameGit" on the list, make sure it's checked and select next
 10. You should see a folder for ArcadeGameGit in your project browser